Lake Garda holidays

 Jump to sections

-Holidays to Lake Garda contrast the dramatic mountain backdrop with the peaceful, glistening waters of the lake, and the collection of traditional towns and villages with Italy's most iconic cities, right on your doorstep.
+Holidays to Lake Garda mix peaceful, glistening lake waters with dramatic mountain scenery.
+Stroll around traditional towns and villages, with some of Italy’s most iconic cities right on your doorstep.

 Landscape of contrast